My Dinner

 Instructions

-• Ideally, you make the cake base the day before, or a few hours in advance.
-The fine-pored biscuit sponge needs time to stabilize, so it does not start to fall apart when being cut.
+• Note: Make this a day ahead or at least a few hours in advance.
+The sponge needs time to stabilize so it won't crumble when sliced.

 • Preheat your oven to 175°C/ 347°F top to bottom heat.